-- 1. The Share Transfer Books of the Company will remain closed from October 21, 2021 to October 28, 2021 (both days inclusive). - 2.
-A member entitled to attend and vote at this meeting may appoint another member as his/her proxy to attend and vote for him/her.
+- 2. A member entitled to attend and vote at this meeting may appoint another member as his/her proxy to attend and vote for him/her.
 Proxies in order to be effective, must be received at the Registered Office of the Company not later than 48 hours before the time of holding the meeting and must be duly stamped, signed and witnessed. - 3.
 Members are requested to notify changes immediately to our Share Registrar, if any, in their registered addresses. - 4.
-CDC Account Holders will have to follow the below mentioned guidelines as laid down in Circular 1 dated January, 26, 2000 issued by the Securities and Exchange Commission of Pakistan.
+CDC Account Holders will have to follow the below mentioned guidelines as laid down in Circular 1dated January, 26, 2000 issued by the Securities and Exchange Commission of Pakistan.